marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-code-first-data-annotations.md

 Another interesting note is that although the DateCreated property was defined as a non-nullable DateTime in the class, the relevant database field is nullable.
 You must use the Required annotation if you wish to affect the database schema.

+?

 ## ConcurrencyCheck

 The ConcurrencyCheck annotation allows you to flag one or more properties to be used for concurrency checking in the database when a user edits or deletes an entity.
 If you've been working with the EF Designer, this aligns with setting a property's ConcurrencyMode to Fixed.

-Let’s see how ConcurrencyCheck works by adding it to the BloggerName property.
+Let?s see how ConcurrencyCheck works by adding it to the BloggerName property.

 ```
-    [ConcurrencyCheck, MaxLength(10, ErrorMessage="BloggerName must be 10 characters or less"),MinLength(5)]
+    [ConcurrencyCheck,?MaxLength(10, ErrorMessage="BloggerName must be 10 characters or less"),MinLength(5)]
     public string BloggerName { get; set; }
 ```

 When SaveChanges is called, because of the ConcurrencyCheck annotation on the BloggerName field, the original value of that property will be used in the update.
-The command will attempt to locate the correct row by filtering not only on the key value but also on the original value of BloggerName.
-Here are the critical parts of the UPDATE command sent to the database, where you can see the command will update the row that has a PrimaryTrackingKey is 1 and a BloggerName of “Julie” which was the original value when that blog was retrieved from the database.
+The command will attempt to locate the correct row by filtering not only on the key value but also on the original value of BloggerName.?
+Here are the critical parts of the UPDATE command sent to the database, where you can see the command will update the row that has a PrimaryTrackingKey is 1 and a BloggerName of ?Julie? which was the original value when that blog was retrieved from the database.

 ```
     where (([PrimaryTrackingKey] = @4) and ([BloggerName] = @5))
     @4=1,@5=N'Julie'
 ```

-If someone has changed the blogger name for that blog in the meantime, this update will fail and you’ll get a DbUpdateConcurrencyException that you'll need to handle.
+If someone has changed the blogger name for that blog in the meantime, this update will fail and you?ll get a DbUpdateConcurrencyException that you'll need to handle.

+?

 ## TimeStamp